easybuilders/easybuild/docs/Writing_easyconfig_files.rst

 If checksums are provided, the checksum of the corresponding source files and patches is verified to match.

-The ``checksums`` easyconfig parameter is usually defined as a list of strings.
+The ``checksums`` easyconfig parameter is a list usually containing strings.

 Until EasyBuild v3.3.0, only MD5 checksums could be provided through a list of strings.
 Since EasyBuild v3.3.0, the checksum type is determined by looking at the length of the string: